sanika191/DS202_Final_Project_SanikaBorade/README.md

 The code accepts strings x (the binary pattern) and string y (the binary text), such that length of y > length of x.
 It returns the position of occurrence of x in y.
 It also plots corresponding histograms, which indicate the number of times each output is obtained in 100 runs of the curcuit.

-Refer slides for relevant histogram plots.
+Refer to slides for relevant histogram plots.

+## References

+1. Niroula, P., Nam, Y. A quantum algorithm for string matching. npj Quantum Inf 7, 37 (2021). https://doi.org/10.1038/s41534-021-00369-3

+2. The implementatin code for string matching was taken from: https://doi.org/10.1145/3660318.3660327

+3. The implementation code for grovers algorithm was taken from:  https://learning.quantum.ibm.com/tutorial/grovers-algorithm